In this guide, we’ll explain how to use the password generator HTTP POST, and also fix any issues that you face with it.

 Notice that it starts with HTTPS instead of HTTP.

-If you’re already on HTTPS and still facing the problem, then the problem can be that Infusionsoft cannot verify your SSL certificate.
-In this case, what you can do is to try to have one page on your site which doesn’t force HTTPS redirect and use that page to do the password generation.
+If you’re already on HTTPS and still facing the problem, then the problem can be that Infusionsoft isn’t compatible with your SSL certificate.

 Is your Homepage protected?